jletienne-evolytics/capstone_1/04_notebook.md

 # Notebook

-Aka jupyter notebook, aka databricks.
+Based off of jupyter notebook.
+If you work in Databricks in the past/future this will look similar

 There comes a time where your tools just aren't strong enough.
-It's possible but kind of hard to just develop in the terminal.
+It's possibl, but tedious, to just develop in the terminal.

 Let's get a notebook going.
+It will make it easier to debug our workflow

 Create a new file called `notebook.ipynb`